ungaaaabungaaa/WooCommerce-Distance-Rate-Shipping-Multi-Location-Google-Distance-Matrix/README.md

 # WooCommerce-Distance-Rate-Shipping-Multi-Location-Google-Distance-Matrix

+## Installation

+1. Download & Activate Code snippet From Wordpress Plugin Store
+2. Copy Paste the Script
+3. Add in Your Stores Locations latitude & Longitudes
+4. Add your Google Distance Matrix Key
+5. Modify the Shipping Chrages as needed

 ## Functionality Overview

 - **Dependency Check:** The Php Scripts ensures that WooCommerce is active before proceeding with its functionality.